 Move mouse over the picture to zoom

-This compact wireless video transmitter enables you to send video and audio from one location to another without expensive and messy wiring.
+This compact long range wireless video transmitter enables you to send video and audio from one location to another without expensive and messy wiring.
 The transmitter works on its own transmission system and is therefore particularly useful in those remote locations where there is no internet coverage or out of WiFi range.
 No internet connection required.
 No bandwidth to worry about.
 Compatible with all types of wired video camera (NTSC or PAL).
 See a typical setup here.

 This high performance time-proven transmitter outperforms other transmitters in the market with these: